 If you’re on the Organization plan, you can import password-protected Figma files.

 During the import, you’ll need to input the prototype password.
-You’ll also need to provide testers with the password, as they’ll need to enter it to access the prototype.
+Testers will also need to copy and paste the password before accessing the prototype.

 Who can use this feature

 Testing password-protected Figma files is available to users on the Organization plan.